wjakob/nanobind/docs/api_core.rst

       The function overrides the generic version in :cpp:class:`detail::api` and is more efficient for lists.

-   .. cpp:function:: detail::fast_iterator begin() const
+   .. cpp:function:: detail::list_iterator begin() const

       Return a forward iterator analogous to ``iter()`` in Python.
 The operator provided here overrides the generic version in :cpp:class:`detail::api` and is more efficient for lists.
+In free-threaded builds, the iterator holds a reference to the entry it points at, and another thread shortening the list ends the iteration.

-   .. cpp:function:: detail::fast_iterator end() const
+   .. cpp:function:: detail::list_iterator end() const

       Return a sentinel that ends the iteration.